OussamaElouarti/snow_crash_42/level03/Ressources/README.md

+## Level03

--ls found a suid file
+ls found a suid file

--using strings on file get us some informations, when we execute the file output => exploit me -strings gives us that the suid calls /usr/bin/env echo Exploit me -so we can create a new echo in /tmp and change the path to begin with /tmp => export path=“/tmp:$PATH” -created file in tmp should be like:
+when we execute the file output => exploit me

+Using strings on file get us some informations -strings gives us that the suid calls /usr/bin/env echo Exploit me -so we can create a new echo in /tmp and change the path to begin with /tmp => export path=“/tmp:$PATH” -created file in tmp should be like: